FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Results and Discussion

 \subsection{Baseline Selection}

 In our proposed FAM-HRI, we compare our FAM-HRI with the various SOTA interaction methods utilizing different modalities.
 CaP \cite{c38} and ProgPrompt \cite{c39} are language-only interactions, making $S_1$ inefficient, as users would be required to specify the exact row and column of the pawns.
 GesSentence \cite{c5} utilizes gesture-only interaction, HapGloves \cite{c41} employs wearable tactile gloves for users to teleoperate the robot, while PhysicalDemo \cite{c42} leverages impedance-based feedback, where the user physically guides the robot through specific tasks.
 NVP-HRI \cite{c17} combines language and deictic posture for interaction, while GIRAF \cite{c43} fuses language with deictic gestures to achieve efficient object selection.
 These approaches are efficient in selecting similar objects.
 However, they rely on body movements and are less convenient for users with mobility or motor disabilities.
 FreeView \cite{c24} enables robot teleoperation through a virtual GUI controlled by the user's gaze.
-Additionally, since Gesture Sentence use pre-trained supervised networks for environment observation, therefore cannot deal with unfamiliar objects in the scene.
+Additionally, since Gesture Sentence uses pre-trained supervised networks for environment observation, therefore cannot deal with unfamiliar objects in the scene.
 Comparison results are shown in Tab. \ref{table_comparison}.
+The detailed user commands are shown in Tab. \ref{tab:task}.